yingliu1206/Fraud-detection-In-Health-Care/README.md

 e) Billing for a covered service when a non-covered service was provided.

 ## Problem Statement
-The goal of this project is to predict potentially fraudulent providers based on their profile features.
-These features include the number of claims filed, operating areas, specialty, most common diagnosis codes, procedure codes, total reimbursement amounts, and other relevant data.
-Additionally, we aim to identify key variables that are instrumental in detecting potentially fraudulent providers.
+The goal of this project is to predict potentially fraudulent healthcare providers based on their profile features.
+By analyzing various data points, including the number of claims filed, operating areas, specialties, common diagnosis codes, procedure codes, total reimbursement amounts, and other relevant information, we aim to develop a robust predictive model.
+Additionally, we seek to identify key variables that are instrumental in detecting potentially fraudulent providers.

+## Project Objectives
+#### * Develop a Predictive Model
+Create a machine learning model that accurately predicts whether a provider is likely to be involved in fraudulent activities.

+#### * Feature Analysis
+Identify the most significant features that contribute to the prediction of fraudulent behavior.

+#### * Validation and Testing
+Ensure the model's reliability and accuracy through rigorous validation and testing.

 ## Dataset
 For this project, we are considering the following datasets: Inpatient claims, Outpatient claims, Beneficiary details, and Provider information.